tushartushar/taksidiotis/guide.md

 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/mykonos)

 * Skiathos: Skiathos is among the most popular islands of Greece.
 Famous for the golden beaches, the green nature and the vivid atmosphere, Skiathos Greece is a favourite destination for both youth and families.
 The most popular beaches are located on the southern side of the island, including the famous bay of Koukounaries.
 However, very impressive is the exotic beach of Lalaria, accessible only by boat trip that also goes to the Medieval Castle of the island.
 The Town is the centre of activities on the island, where visitors head in the evenings to enjoy a relaxing drink.
 From Skiathos island, visitors can make day excursions to Skopelos and Alonissos, the other islands of Sporades.

+## Natural Resorts

+* Near the city of Volos (in the Magnisia regional unit), one can fing the magical mountain of Pilio.
+According to myth, this is where the gods used to live during the summer, and with good reason!!!
+The beauty of Pilio is truly something to behold since it is (possibly) the Greece's nature at it's absolute best!
+Combining breath-taking mountain forrests and sunny beaches with clear blue waters, this place is a must visit.
+And most importantly, do not be fooled by the beautiful sea into thinking that this is a place to only visit during the summer.
+If you are a friend of snow and skiing, just don't think twice.

 ## Theatre